 \subsubsection{Handcrafted Feature based Methods}

 The traditional approaches for micro-expression recognition were mostly focused on superficial attributes involving complex calculations.
-Polikovsky \cite{polikovsky2009facial} proposed a three step algorithm that divides the facial region into twelve parts to extract facial cubes.
-They computed 3D orientation histogram descriptor to capture correlations across the frames for each cube.
+Polikovsky \cite{polikovsky2009facial} proposed a three step algorithm that divides the facial region into twelve parts to obtain facial cubes.
+They computed 3D orientation histogram descriptor to capture correlations across the frames for each facial cube.
 They classified the expression based on the normalized descriptor vectors.
-Shreve \etal \cite{shreve2011macro} utilized the facial strain caused by the non-rigid motion of facial muscles during an expression.
+Shreve et al. \cite{shreve2011macro} utilized the facial strain caused by the non-rigid motion of facial muscles during an expression.
 The magnitude of strain was found using optical flow over different regions of the face.
-Pfister \etal \cite{pfister2011recognising} used temporal interpolation model to address variable video length problem.
+Pfister et al. \cite{pfister2011recognising} used temporal interpolation model to address variable video length problem.
 They introduced spatiotemporal local texture descriptors to generate feature vector and finally, various kinds of classifiers have been tried to classify the micro-expression.
-Huang \etal \cite{huang2016spontaneous} proposed a spatiotemporal completed local quantized pattern that extracts sign, magnitude and orientation components from an expression and constructed a codebook for each component that holds more dynamic pattern representations.
-Liu \etal \cite{liu2016main} proposed a method that generates a compact feature vector by finding main directional mean optical flow using optical flow field over different regions of interest.
-The final feature vector is fed into SVM to classify micro-expressions.
-Zhao \etal \cite{zhao2007dynamic} proposed a computationally compact feature using Local Binary Pattern - Three Orthogonal Planes (LBP-TOP) which can efficiently extract co-occurring features from neighboring points.
-Lu \etal \cite{lu2018} proposed a fusion based feature that finds differentials of optical flow over horizontal and vertical components.
+Huang et al. \cite{huang2016spontaneous} proposed a spatiotemporal completed local quantized pattern that extracts sign, magnitude and orientation components from an expression and constructed a codebook for each component that holds more dynamic pattern representations.
+Liu et al. \cite{liu2016main} proposed a method that generates a compact feature vector by finding main directional mean optical flow using optical flow field over different regions of interest of the face.
+The final feature vector is fed into an SVM to classify micro-expressions.
+Zhao et al. \cite{zhao2007dynamic} proposed a computationally compact feature using Local Binary Pattern - Three Orthogonal Planes (LBP-TOP) which can efficiently extract co-occurring features from neighboring points.
+Lu et al. \cite{lu2018} proposed a fusion based feature that finds differentials of optical flow over horizontal and vertical components.
 The fused feature vector is fed into an SVM classifier for classification.